 Sri Lanka Itinerary

 This itinerary about Sri Lanka has a little bit of everything: history, temples, beaches forests and most importantly Sri Lanka’s hill country.
 No doubt Sri Lanka has an amazing coastline, thus spectacular beaches; but it is the middle part of this country that took our breath away.

-- Enjoy a Scenic Train Ride from Kandy to Nuwara Eliya
+- Day 7: Train Ride from Kandy to Nuwara Eliya

 - Visa for Sri Lanka